clojurists-together/clojuriststogether.org/content/news/2023/2023 Long Term Projects Mar Apr Updates.md

 ### What's Next?
-In May/June, I hope to get the `tools.build` cookbook written and to review/overhaul the Libraries pages (both authoring and the directory).<BR>
+In May/June, I hope to get the `tools.build` cookbook written and to review/overhaul the Libraries pages (both authoring and the directory).

+tags:"clojure" "clojure-doc.org" "open source" "tools.build" "community"<BR>

 ---

 ## Eric Dallo
+(Published 1 May 2023)

 These 2 months I spent a considerable time improving java interop support in both clj-kondo and clojure-lsp, so LSP can understand it better and provide completion, definition, hover and other features in a close future as mentioned below.

 ### [clojure-lsp](https://clojure-lsp.io/)